-Expenses of various services provided to the Fund by third parties such as custodial services and investment management fees etc. are recognised net of the amount of associated GST, unless the GST incurred is not recoverable from the taxation authority.
+Expenses of various services provided to the Fund by third parties such investment management fees are recognised net of the amount of associated GST, unless the GST incurred is not recoverable from the taxation authority.
 In this case, it is recognised as part of the related expense or cost item.

 Accounts payable and receivable are stated inclusive of the GST receivable and payable.
-The net amount of GST recoverable from, or payable to, the taxation authority is included in receivables or payables in the Statement of financial position.
+The net amount of GST recoverable from, or payable to, the taxation authority is included in receivables or payables in the Statement of Financial Position.

-Cash flows relating to GST are included in the Statement of cash flows on a gross basis.
+Cash flows relating to GST are included in the Statement of Cash Flows on a gross basis.